MoOx/phenomic/docs/content/contributing/index.md

 ## Work on the core

 Every core files are in `src/`.
 Tests are located relative to modules.

-For every modification, please run the entire test suit by using `npm test`.
+_After every modification, please run the entire test suit by using `npm test`._
+Note that the full test suit can take a few minutes, as it run unit tests and integration tests (with several builds, including docs and a new project from the default boilerplate).

-But when you are working on a specific component, to work faster, just be focused on what you are interested on.
+When you are working on a specific component, to work faster, you can keep your focus on what you are interested on.

 ### Example with PageContainer